carpedavid/seizethedave/content/blog/2012/9/4/blog-carnival-of-pen-pencil-and-paper.html/index.md

 ### **Editor's Choice**

-- Cheryl, from the Writer's Bloc, shares [ten tips for writing thank you notes](http://blog.shopwritersbloc.com/general/ten_tips_for_writing_thank_you.html).
 - Brian, from Ink Nouveau, introduces the new smaller-sized [Edison Beaumont fountain pen](http://www.inknouveau.com/2012/08/introducing-edison-beaumont.html).
 They look nifty.
 - Gentian, from Drawing with a Squirrel, shows off her amazing artwork by reviewing the [Tachikawa Linemarker A.T.
 Sketch Pen](http://www.gentianosman.com/2012/08/tachikawa-linemarker-at-sketch-pen.html).